-Four (4) discharges have occurred over the reporting period (Storm water detention basins are maintained to contain a 90th percentile rain event over 5 days).
+No controlled discharges occurred over the reporting period (storm water detention basins are maintained to contain a 90th percentile rain event over 5 days).
 Water captured in the detention basins is reused on site for dust suppression or for use in the blending plant.
 As required, this captured water is treated with flocculent and acid before reuse on site.
 The overflow pond is always maintained at levels acceptable for discharge.